giftos1/programming-guide/Software-Setup.md

 Please note that the community edition lacks Flask project support and so is not recommended.
 Enter your new account details when asked in PyCharm installation/setup.

+## Kivy:

+First, create a new project - the Windows instructions above are similar enough to help you.
+Make sure that you select **System Interpreter**, NOT a virtual environment, and choose the newly-installed Python 3.9+.

+Install Kivy as you would any Python package via PyCharm: Preferences > Project > Interpreter (you should see your current, NON-Virtualenv! system interpreter), then click the + button, search for and install "Kivy").
+Note: If you incorrectly selected a Virtualenv (venv, Virtual Environment) when you setup your project, then you must change your project to use the system interpreter, and select Python 3.9+, before installing Kivy.
+If you use a Virtualenv, then you need to install all packages again for each new project... and you don't want to do that.

 Add KV language auto-completion and syntax highlighting (PyCharm does not know about KV language by default):
 * Download this file https://github.com/Zen-CODE/kivybits/blob/master/IDE/PyCharm_kv_completion.jar?raw=true
 * On PyCharm’s File menu, import the settings: Manage IDE Settings > Import Settings... or File > Import (depending on your OS)
 * Select the .jar file you just downloaded and click OK on the dialog with file types ticked.
 * Restart PyCharm.

-## Kivy:

-First, create a new project [https://github.com/CP1404/Practicals/tree/master/prac_01](see Prac 01) if you need help.
-Make sure that you select **System Interpreter** And chose the newly-installed Python 3.9+.

-Install Kivy as you would any Python package via PyCharm: Preferences > Project > Interpreter (you should see your current, NON-VENV! system interpreter), then click the + button, search for and install "Kivy").
-Note: If you incorrectly selected a venv (Virtual Environment) when you setup your project, then you must change your project to use the system interpreter, and select Python 3.9+, before installing Kivy.
-If you use a venv, then you need to install all packages again for each new project... and you don't want to do that.

 # Test Setup

-To test it's all working, create a PyCharm project, **making sure to select the local interpreter where you installed Kivy**.
+To test it's all working, create a PyCharm project (if you haven't already), **making sure to select the interpreter where you installed Kivy**.
-_DO NOT_ use a new virtual environment (venv) for this or any other projects.
+_DO NOT_ use a new virtual environment (Virtualenv) for this or any other projects.

 Create a new Python file, and enter the code from https://github.com/CP1404/Starter/blob/master/check_setup.py (or download this file to your project folder.
 Run it by right-clicking in the code window and choosing "Run..."
-If you can run it successfully, it's all good. **Celebrate!**
+If it works, you should see a nice big `hello world` button. **Celebrate!**

 You can also test your Git & GitHub setup by using PyCharm to clone a repository and run the code:
-Select *VCS > Checkout from Version Control > GitHub*
+Select *VCS > Get from Version Control > GitHub*
-Then enter your GitHub credentials.
+Then login with your GitHub credentials.
 Enter our starter repo URL: `https://github.com/CP1404/Starter` in the prompt, clone it to a new folder and open this as a new project.
-Try and run the check_setup.py file.
-If it works, you should see a nice big hello button.

 If you need help, please ask.